Tool review: 3-HP Tablesaws

 •Dust collection.
 These saws fall into three categories for gathering dust: those with only a dust port at the bottom of the cabinet; those with a blade shroud that connects directly to the dust port; and those with a blade shroud and a blade-guard mounted dust port.
 Generally, saws with blade shrouds outperformed those without; guard-mounted ports proved a mixed bag.

 If we had to write the check...

-If these saws prove out of your price range, then consider the Grizzly G0691, our Top Value at $1,350.
+If these saws prove out of your price range, then consider the Grizzly G0691, our Top Value.
 With plenty of power and an easy-to-use riving knife, this Grizz gives you a lot for the money.